-Review: The TicWatch E3 is a great Wear OS watch with a looming question
+Mobvoi TicWatch E3 review: A great Wear OS watch that will get even better, at some point

 The problem is where the cable connects to the watch.
 On the back of the watch, it sits just below where the watch strap connects.
 That combined with a cable that inherently likes to twist and magnets that aren't quite strong enough to offset the twist of the cord means that the watch often gets disconnected from power.
 Of course, it would be less likely to come undone if the charge point was on the side like other TicWatches, but this setup is a perfect storm for issues.

-Perhaps the most significant issue though is the uncertainty of the TicWatch E3's software future.
-Since, at this time, all we have are rumors that the TicWatch Pro 3 will get updated to the new Wear OS platform, we can't assume that the E3 will be updated.
-Unfortunately, Mobvoi hasn't confirmed if either watch will be updated or not, but since these two watches are the only ones to run the Snapdragon 4100 processor, we can only hope that if one gets the upgrade, so will the other.
+Perhaps the most significant issue, though, is the TicWatch E3's software future.
+Yes, Mobvoi and Google have finally confirmed that both the TicWatch Pro 3 and E3 will get the new Wear OS 3.0 update thanks to the Snapdragon 4100 processor each runs, but not until mid-2022.
+While that is great news to hear, for the time being you'll be buying a watch to run old software on a promise that it will be updated at some point.

-It's this uncertainty that also leads to my issue with the price.
+It's this delay in software relevance that also leads to my issue with the price.
 The E line of TicWatches has always been in the budget category, with the original TicWatch E launching under $130 and the E2 at $160.
 While prices for everything these days are going up, and you can find significantly more expensive watches than the E3, $200 seems on the high side for this device.

-Normally, I wouldn't think that $200 for the TicWatch E3 was high given its performance, but not knowing its software future makes it seem high.

 I say this because you can pick up the Samsung Galaxy Watch Active 2 for the same price.
-It's a device with more polish in both design and material, and more health and fitness options.
+It's a device with more polish in both design and material and more health and fitness options.
 No, this watch won't be getting the Wear OS upgrade, but it will still get OS support in the future.

 TicWatch E3: Competition

 Sorting out the competition for the TicWatch E3 is tough because of the Wear OS update situation.
-However, the only watches on the market that might get updated are the E3 and the TicWatch Pro 3 since these are the only two with the Snapdragon 4100 processor.
+However, the only watches currently on the market that will get updated are the E3 and the TicWatch Pro 3 since these are the only two with the Snapdragon 4100 processor.
 So if you want to stay in the Wear OS world, then the TicWatch Pro 3 really is the only other option.

-I mostly say this because of the performance and battery life you'll get on the Pro 3 — but it is a larger watch and it costs about $60 more.
+I mostly say this because of the performance and battery life you'll get on the Pro 3 — but it is a larger watch, and it costs about $60 more.
 However, you'll get a watch made from better materials, a display that is visible in any light, and better battery life.
-In addition, you'll get the same health and fitness features found on the E3, and then there's the potential for being upgraded to the new Wear OS when it arrives.
+In addition, you'll get the same health and fitness features found on the E3, and then there's the Wear OS 3.0 update that will hit some time in mid-2022.

 If you are simply looking for a great-performing watch that has a nice design but doesn't need to be in the Wear OS world, then the Samsung Galaxy Active 2 is a great option.
 It is a sleek-looking watch that does everything the TicWatch E3 can and more.

 The smooth all metal and glass build houses a ton of sensors to help track your health and fitness.
 It, of course, tracks steps, heart rate, and blood oxygen levels, but it will also take ECG readings.
 The Samsung Health platform handles all of your exercise data and sleep tracking info.
-Unfortunately, it won't sync with Google Fit, and the Galaxy Active 2 won't update to the new wearable platform either.
+Unfortunately, it won't sync with Google Fit, and the Galaxy Active 2 won't update to the new wearable platform, period.

 TicWatch E3: Should you buy it?